integrativemodeling/npc2018/results/pdb-dev/README.md

 relative to the script directory, for now in order to visualize the files you will need to copy them from the current directory into `../../template` and open them there.

-Note that the scripts in **this** directory generate only very basic mmCIF files, with only coordinates (no experimental information).